 In 1999, the organization became a member of United Nations’ Search and Rescue Advisory Group (INSARAG).
 AKUT was officially recognized in 2011 as a “mid-sized search and rescue team” by INSARAG.

 AKUT undertook international missions following the 1999 Athens earthquake in Greece, the 1999 Taiwan earthquake, the 2001 Gujarat earthquake in India and the 2003 Bam earthquake in Iran.

-AKUT now is the #1 search and rescue organisation in Turkey, with the largest number of highly-trained members and the broadest variety of specialised skills.
-Not only does it have over 250 permanent members and another 2000 volunteer members, it owns state of the art technology that can be mobilised in an instant.
+AKUT now is the #1 search and rescue organisation in Türkiye, with the largest number of highly-trained members and the broadest variety of specialised skills.
+Not only does it have over 250 permanent members and another 2000 volunteer members, but it also owns state-of-the-art technology that can be mobilised in an instant.

-AKUT also runs projects to increase search and rescue competency in Turkish society.
-The local branches across 32 provinces in Turkey are on call 24/7 ensuring AKUT is always standing by.
+AKUT also runs projects and exercises to increase search and rescue competency in Turkish society.
+The local branches across 32 provinces in Türkiye are on call 24/7 ensuring AKUT is always standing by.

 AKUT is a self-funding, non-profit organisation and is completely reliant on donations and sponsorship that allows them to continue the work they do as a specialist rescue team.
 Without them, there would be far more unfortunate outcomes to incidents.